widelands/widelands/README.md

 You need to enable *local and third-party actions* in the Actions tab of your fork's settings to enable automatic formatting.
 If you disable actions, no formatting will take place on your branches.

-To reduce the amount of changes introduced by automatic formatting, you can install our githook that will automatically format any changed C++ files when you commit:

-1. Install `clang-format`
-2. Run `./install-githooks.sh`

 We follow the [Google Styleguide](https://google.github.io/styleguide/cppguide.html).

 ### Scenarios